Before you take out a joint loan, or any other form of joint credit, it’s important to know some of the benefits and risks involved.

 Additional cardholders are not legally responsible for making payments.
 So it’s important to only add people you really trust as you could be left having to repay the full debt.

 If necessary, your bank may be able to freeze any joint accounts.
-They may also be able to remove your partner from your credit card account if they've been added as an additional cardholder.
+They can also remove your partner from your credit card account if they've been added as an additional cardholder.
 However, you'll still be responsible for repaying anything they may have spent on your credit card.